 Skin conditions come in a massive variety of different forms.
 If you have a problem with your skin, you should always visit a doctor and seek expert help.
 There are some things you can do, however, to support your skin…

-Sensitive skin is a form of allergic reaction, which means that some people are more susceptible to its effects than others.
+Sensitive skin is a form of an allergic reaction, which means that some people are more susceptible to its effects than others.
 If you have sensitive skin, the most important thing is to avoid harsh and unnatural chemicals, opting for natural ingredients instead.
 Alongside this, you should find products with a minimal number of ingredients.
-Most of these are labelled as being perfect for sensitive skin to make it easy for you to find what you need.
+Most of these are labeled as being perfect for sensitive skin to make it easy for you to find what you need.

 If you suffer from acne, it can feel like the only solutions involve drugs or face washes with lots of chemicals.
 While hormone balancing drugs can be necessary for some people, especially those with more severe acne, you could try natural health supplements.
 Evening primrose, for example, doesn’t just come as an ointment, but as a digestible capsule that can help your skin from the inside out.
 According to Supplement Tree, experts in natural supplements, evening primrose helps to rebalance the hormone levels that can cause acne.